Janus MoSSe/WSSe Heterobilayers as Selective Photocatalysts for Water Splitting: Summary and Conclusions

-In conclusion, our findings demonstrate the potential of Janus TMD hetero-bilayers for photocatalytic water splitting.
-Their favorable level alignment, combined with their intrinsic polarization, not only makes them significantly more efficient photocatalysts than their homo-metal counterparts, but also paves the way to design new materials specifically tailored to this crucial application for sustainable energy production.
-The structural and chemical versatility of these heterostructures offers additional knobs to further optimize the catalytic performance, for example, via strain or through the controlled inclusion of defects, adsorbates, or heteroatoms.
-A systematic, high-level analysis of their optical properties is also needed to ultimately confirm their absorption efficiency across the visible spectrum.
+In conclusion, our findings demonstrate the potential of Janus TMD heterobilayers for photocatalytic overall water splitting. {By defining the electronic descriptors that govern level alignment, this work provides a rational design to tailor vdW heterostructures with intrinsic polarization for sustainable energy production.} The structural and chemical versatility of the Janus TMD heterobilayers offers additional knobs to optimize the catalytic performance, such as strain, controlled defects, adsorbates, or heteroatoms. {Furthermore, the deposition of Janus heterostructures onto switchable ferroelectric substrates represents an additional promising outlook for dynamically tunable photocatalysis.\cite{liu2025polarization,ju2023controllable,li2024intrinsically} Such architectures could enable active control over the solar-to-hydrogen conversion process, representing a compelling direction for future research in this rapidly evolving field.}